 Peter was so grateful for the security and opportunity his Hammer films provided, he was (jokingly) ready to play his famous charcters in perpetuity.
 As Peter shared in a 1970s interview:

 “I hope Hammer have scripts ready for future Dracula and Frankenstein films which I can play in a wheelchair.
 The horror pictures give so much pleasure.
 And that is what film-making is all about.
 How lucky I was to get the first chance sixteen years ago.
 Give up playing Van Helsing in the Draculas?
 Over my dead body.”

 That's it for Dracula & the Hammer Years

 And that’s it for Frankenstein, Dracula, and Peter Cushing’s years as a Hammer horror film star.

-Join me next week for our last week with Peter as I cover his final years, and perhaps Peter’s best known performance in 1977’s Star Wars.
+Join me next week for our last week with Peter as I cover his final years, and one of Peter’s best known films, 1977’s Star Wars.